kontron/buildroot-external-smarc-sal28/README.md

 SMARC-sAL28 board.
 This project provides an extension to buildroot to provide this BSP outside of the standard buildroot tree.

+The [Kontron SMARC-sAL28][5] board is an upcoming product not yet available.
+This layer does not provide the full functionality of the board.
+Instead it is intented to be used to create a small footprint filesystem image as well as being easy to use.

+Esp. this layer lacks the following functionalities:
+* 3D GPU support
+* KEAPI

+If you need the full functionality use the [Yocto Project][6] layer provided together with the board.

 ## Install System Dependencies